 South River Miso, based in Conway, MA, is another brand you may see in stores.
 Check out their website for great resources and to place an order.

-South River's product line includes unique varieties like:
+South River's product line includes unique varieties of miso like:

 Where to Buy Miso